 Q: Where do I put my trash?

 A: Food events should plan for at least two 55 gallon trash receptacles for every 50 attendees.
-Contact Facilities Planning and Management, Sue Mallas, at 515.294.0692 or email@example.com for access to trash receptacle and trash bags.
+Contact Ayodeji Oluwalana (email@example.com) from Facilities Planning and Management for access to trash receptacle and trash bags.

 Hint: Space trash receptacles at outer limits of your event activity area, and deposit the trash bags in a near by dumpster.